 This topic describes the high-availability architecture of Server Load Balancer (SLB) in terms of different system designs and product configurations to meet different business needs.
 You can also use SLB together with Alibaba Cloud DNS to achieve cross-region disaster recovery.
-The High Availability in multi-zone is designed for 99.99% and in single-zone is designed for 99.90%.
+SLB provides a multi-zone service availability of 99.99% and a single-zone service availability of 99.90%.

 High availability of the SLB system

-Deployed in clusters, SLB can synchronize sessions to protect the ECS instances from single points of failure (SPOFs).
-This improves redundancy and guarantees the service stability.
+Deployed in clusters, SLB can synchronize sessions among node servers to protect the SLB system from single points of failure (SPOFs).
+This improves redundancy and guarantees service stability.
 Layer-4 SLB uses the open source software Linux Virtual Server (LVS) and Keepalived to achieve load balancing.
 Layer-7 SLB uses Tengine to achieve load balancing.
 Tengine, a Web server project based on Nginx, adds advanced features dedicated for high-traffic websites.

-Requests from the Internet reach the LVS cluster through ECMP routing.
-Each LVS in the LVS cluster synchronizes the session to other LVS machines in the cluster through multicast packets, thereby implementing session synchronization among machines in the LVS cluster.
-At the same time, the LVS cluster performs health checks on the Tengine cluster and removes abnormal machines from the Tengine cluster to ensure the availability of Layer-7 SLB.
+Requests from the Internet reach the LVS cluster through Equal-Cost Multi-Path (ECMP) routing.
+Each LVS in the LVS cluster synchronizes the session to other LVS machines through multicast packets, thereby implementing session synchronization among machines in the LVS cluster.
+At the same time, the LVS cluster performs health checks on the Tengine cluster and removes abnormal machines to guarantee the availability of layer-7 SLB.

-Session synchronization protects persistent connections from being affected by server failure in the cluster.
-However, for short connections or when the session synchronization rule is not triggered by the connection (the three-way handshake is not completed), server failure in the cluster may still affect user requests.
-To prevent session interruptions caused by machine failure in the cluster, you can add a retry mechanism to the service logic to reduce the impact on user access.
+Session synchronization protects persistent connections from being affected by server failures in the cluster.
+However, for short connections or when the session synchronization rule is not triggered by the connection (the three-way handshake is not completed), server failures in the cluster may still affect user requests.
+To prevent session interruptions caused by machine failures in the cluster, you can add a retry function to the service logic to reduce the impact on user access.

 High availability of a single SLB instance